-The Whangarei District Airport has experienced a resurgence over recent years with record passenger numbers and increased interest in aviation and aviation related activities.
-Unfortunately, the impact of the global pandemic (COVID-19) has seen an unprecedented decline in the ability of the aviation industry to operate.
-With international boarders closed and domestic travel restrictions in place, passenger numbers and aviation traffic has seen reductions by more than 90% pre Covid-19.
+The Whangarei District Airport has experienced a small resurgence over the past twelve months despite the impact of the global pandemic (COVID-19).
+Although the pandemic has seen an unprecedented decline in the ability of the aviation industry to operate, activity at Whangarei is at approximately 85% of pre Covid-19 level.
+With the majority of international boarders still closed the emphasis on domestic travel is paramount for the District and the relationship with our national service provider.